funkjunky/sans-schema/README.md

 Why?
 ====

-This library was written, because our team had no interest in writing more schema and configuration code than logic code in our application.
-Rather than defining every square inch of your data in a library domain specific way, you instead define what's unique about the relations in your data.
-See configuration below < config section and link coming soon >
+I wanted a single source of truth, and I wanted it without having to create schemas.
+You don't need to define every square inch of your data in a library domain specific way (ie. Typescript), instead just flatten and expand your data, nothing more.
+If you have many to many relationships, this is impossible to do without some configuration, so you will have to define which models are many-to-many relationships.
+There are many other configurations like aliases, but nothing is required.
+It's zero-config by nature.

 Getting Started
 ===============